The Magic Garden will reopen on 31 March, 2021.

 By abiding these simple rules, we are able to ensure that as many people as possible are able to experience this unique play area during their visit.
 Any adult found inside the garden without a wristband will be asked to leave (along with their family), as we will not know how long you have been in the area.
 This applies to both members and ticket holders.

 Subject to the number of people in the Magic Garden at any one time, where possible we will always endeavour to accommodate those that wish to re-visit later in the day.
 During peak times when we know that visitor numbers will be high, the ability to re-enter may not always be possible.
-This particularly applies to the May Half term, public holidays and weekends.
+This particularly applies to the school holidays, public holidays and weekends.
 When leaving please leave your old wristband in one of the bins provided.
 You will be issued a different coloured wristband when you return later in the day.

 The popularity of the Magic Garden is dependent upon many things including the weather, day of the week (weekends and bank holidays and May Half Term are busier than week days) and whether or not you are planning to visit during the school holidays.
 On weekends which fall outside of the schools holidays with favourable weather conditions, the Magic Garden is at its busiest between 10.00 and 15:00.